 Maryland FR-19 requirements

-Maryland also makes use of the FR-19 form to verify that Maryland car insurance was in force on a registered vehicle during a certain time period.
-The Maryland form is only valid for 30 days, thus, if you don’t get it in on time you’ll need your insurer to fill out a new FR-19.
+Maryland car insurance certification is completed through the FR-19 to verify insurance was active during a certain time period on a registered vehicle.
+The Maryland form is only valid for 30 days; if you don’t get it in on time, you’ll need your insurer to fill out a new FR-19.

 You must provide the Maryland Motor Vehicle Administration (MVA) verification of car insurance with an FR-19 for the following situations:

-· When you register a newly title car and the MVA notifies you that verification of insurance is needed.
+- When you register a newly titled car and the MVA notifies you that verification of insurance is needed.

-· If your previous auto insurer has informed the MVA your policy has canceled and the MVA then notifies you that verification of new insurance is necessary.
+- If your previous auto insurer informed the MVA your policy has been canceled, and the MVA notifies you that new insurance verification is necessary.

-· If you receive a letter from the MVA for the accumulation of at least three driving points.
+- If you receive a letter from the MVA for accumulating at least three driving points.

-The reason the state requires verification of auto insurance is the same as Delaware, to help identify and remove uninsured drivers from the roadway.
+The state requires verification of auto insurance, like Delaware, to help identify and remove uninsured drivers from the roadway.

-If you’ve been asked to supply the Maryland MVA with an FR-19 form, contact your car insurance agent.
+Contact your car insurance agent if you’ve been asked to supply the Maryland MVA with an FR-19 form.
 Maryland insurance companies must provide the FR-19 forms free of charge to all policyholders upon request.
-The form itself should be faxed or submitted electronically to the MVA by your insurance company or agent.
+The form should be faxed or submitted electronically to the MVA by your insurance company or agent.

-If you’re unable to provide an FR-19 form when requested, due to a lapse in coverage, you will face penalties.
-Maryland charges an uninsured motorist penalty fee for each lapse of insurance of $150 for the first 30 days, then $7 for each day thereafter.
+You will face penalties if you cannot provide an FR-19 form when requested because the vehicle isn’t insured or there’s a lapse in coverage.
+Maryland charges an uninsured motorist penalty fee for each lapse of insurance of $150 for the first 30 days, then $7 for each day after.
 Your vehicle’s registration will also be suspended.
 Once you have insurance back in place, you’ll have to pay a restoration fee to reinstate your registration.

-In Maryland, you’re unable to reinstate a suspended registration or register any new vehicles until all car insurance violations are cleared up.
+In Maryland, you cannot reinstate a suspended registration or register any new vehicles until all car insurance violations are cleared.

-The bottom line is if you’ve been asked by your state to send in an FR-19 form, talk to your insurance company.
+The bottom line: If your state has asked you to send in an FR-19 form, talk to your insurance company.
 Your insurer is the only one that can fill out the form for you.